Iran lawyer: No proof of charges against 2 French citizens

-TEHRAN, Iran (AP) — An Iranian lawyer representing two French researchers in custody in Tehran says that prosecutors have given no evidence of spying and security charges against them, the semi-official ISNA news agency reported on Monday.
+TEHRAN, Iran (AP) — An Iranian lawyer representing two French researchers in custody in Tehran says prosecutors have given no evidence of spying and security charges against them, the semi-official ISNA news agency reported Monday.

-The report quoted lawyer Saeid Dehghan as saying that Roland Marchal was detained on security charges in June while visiting Iran to see Iranian-French fellow academic Fariba Adelkhah.
+The report quoted lawyer Saeid Dehghan as saying Roland Marchal was detained on security charges in June while visiting Iran to see Iranian-French fellow academic Fariba Adelkhah.

-Adelkhak was also arrested, on espionage charges.
-The two were in a romantic relationship, according to professor Richard Banegas at Paris university Sciences Po who worked closely with Marchal.

 Dehghan, the lawyer, said he has visited both his clients twice.
 Their cases are currently under review at the office of the prosecutors dealing with security and espionage charges.